 In today’s digital age, databases are the backbone of businesses, storing sensitive information such as customer data, financial records, and proprietary business insights.
 However, with the rise of cyber threats, databases have become prime targets for hackers.
-A single breach can lead to devastating consequences, including financial losses, reputational damage, and legal repercussions.
+A single breach can lead to devastating consequences, including financial losses, reputational damage, and legal liabilities.
 To protect your business, it’s crucial to implement robust database security measures.

 Outdated database software is one of the most common vulnerabilities exploited by hackers.
 Software vendors regularly release updates and patches to address security flaws.
 Failing to apply these updates leaves your database exposed to known vulnerabilities.